89Q12/M3E5/README.md

     - mute/unmute
     - giving someone a role e.g. .give_role @someone @some_role
     - info about a role: how many users the role have and permissions
-    - Tempban  but not great implemented
-    - Tempmute but not great implemented
     - warn
     - infractions
     - clear infractions